A solid food stash. It’s one of those things that’s better to have and not need, than to need and not have. Because the truth is, we just don’t know.

 Nobody knows what’s going to happen, your best bet is to be prepared.
 Now you have a little more info about the long term storage of canned foods—how to pick them and how long they’ll last.
 Next time you buy food, add a few cans for the stash.
 I think you’ll like the feeling a little food security brings.

-Some of The Best Canned Food on Amazon
+Some of The Best Canned Food at Amazon

 - Chef Boyardee Ravioli In Tomato & Meat Sauce